 Most cases of epidemic Kaposi sarcoma in the United States have been diagnosed in homosexual or bisexual men infected with HIV.

-Symptoms of epidemic Kaposi sarcoma can include lesions that form in many parts of the body.
+Signs of epidemic Kaposi sarcoma can include lesions that form in many parts of the body.

 Kaposi sarcoma is sometimes found in the lining of the mouth during a regular dental check-up.